agrbin/snapscale-article/README.md

 * the 7-segment digits sometimes change meaning with rotation (think 2 and 5)
 * the digit was sometimes too small on the original image for the model to pick up

-The rotation problem is amplified by the fact that the mobile phone doesn't know how to orientat the image of something that is on the floor.
+The rotation problem is amplified by the fact that the mobile phone doesn't know how to orientate the image of something that is on the floor.

 I decided to split the problem to two phases: